bhoptee/trueman-chiro/src/pages/appointments.md

         title: Gym Based Assessment 2
         price: £96
         details: |-
-          50 Minutes
+          **50 Minutes**

           One to One Assessment at the Invictus Gym

-          *Requires you have attended an Initial Consultation*
+          *Requires you to have attended an Initial Consultation*

-          Non- gym members additional £5 gym entry fee
+          Non-gym members additional £5 gym entry fee
         actions:
           - new_window: false
             type: action